matthewRindner/matthewRindner.github.io/content/about/index.md

 <!-- See my [resume](/files/RL_resume_23.pdf) (03/2023) for a shorter summary. -->

 Welcome!
 My name is Matthew Rindner.
-One of the qoutes that I have lived by is "The more you learn, the more questions you will have".
-This realy stuck to be as began to study all the complexitixes in the world that we all take fore granted each day.
+One of the quotes that I have lived by is "The more you learn, the more questions you will have".
+This realy stuck to me as I began to study all the complexities in the world that we all take for granted each day.

 <!-- ## Skills